Mr. Heater Portable Buddy Heater

 Tent heaters should have excellent safety features.
 There is no getting around this.
 Although many tents are coated with a flame-retardant coating, they can still be flammable on some parts.
-Even if you’re camping in a cold or wet environment, a heater without safety features can always be hazardous.
+Even if you’re camping in a cold or wet environment, a model without adequate features can always be hazardous.
 The last thing you want to happen is for your gear or your tent to catch fire with you inside of it.
-Don’t negotiate with safety features.

 In general, tent heaters are made small for the reason we just stated, but they still come in a variety of sizes and shapes.
 Make sure you get one that will fit snugly in your tent.
 If you’re backpacking, make sure you get a size that can fit snugly with your gear.

-Don’t mistake the size of the heater for the heat output (which we discuss in a section below).
+Don’t mistake the size for the heat output (which we discuss in a section below).
 Just because it’s big doesn’t mean it’s automatically suited for a big tent and vice-versa.

 Just as heaters come in different sizes, they come in different weights also.
-The weight of the heater isn’t a big deal if you’re RV camping or car camping.
-If you’re backpacking, you’ll probably want a smaller, lighter heater.
+The weight of the product isn’t a big deal if you’re RV camping or car camping.
+If you’re backpacking, you’ll probably want a smaller, lighter model.

 If you think that heat is heat, think again.
 The two main types of technology in portable heaters are convection heating (fan-based) and radiant heating.
 Convection heating, which manufacturers sometimes print as fan heaters on boxes, are excellent for evenly heating a small space for a long time.

 There are three principal power sources for heaters: electric, gas, and battery-operated.
-Each type of heater has its advantages and disadvantages, making them suitable for different types of camping situations.
+Each type has its advantages and disadvantages, making them suitable for different types of camping situations.

-Gas heaters tend to provide the highest heating temperatures.
+A propane Tent heater tend to provide the highest heating temperatures.
 Although they tend to be inexpensive, you’ll probably be investing in a lot of fuel, so they aren’t as economical in the long run.
 They also don’t have some of the safety features that electric heaters have.
-These types of heaters are best for frigid environments such as the mountains or the arctic.
+This type is best for frigid environments such as the mountains or the arctic.
 You’ll also want to make sure your tent has proper ventilation to reduce the smell of gas.

-Depending on what type of heater you have, power consumption may or may not be a big deal.
+Depending on what model you have, power consumption may or may not be a big deal.
 If you have a gas heater, it’s imperative to note the power consumption.
 As described above, these heaters use a lot of fuel so you’ll need to know how much fuel will last you through your camping trip.

 We’ve touched on this a little bit in a few sections above.
 The heat output of a heater is crucial because you want to make sure it’s going to warm your whole tent, or conversely, you want to make sure it’s not going to over warm your small tent.

-The size of the heater doesn’t necessarily dictate the heat output.
+The size doesn’t necessarily dictate the heat output.
 It’s a combination of fuel source, technology, and quality.
 Each heater’s instructions will tell you how many square feet the heater will heat, so make sure you know your tent’s size when looking at heat output.

 In the case of electric heaters, heat output is given in a measurement called watts.
-Most portable heaters have a maximum wattage of 1500.
+Most portable models have a maximum wattage of 1500.
 In general, the amount of space that can be heated by a heater is going to be the wattage divided by ten.
-This means a 1500-watt heater is suitable for heating up to 150 square feet.
-Of course, this is assuming that you’ve hooked the heater up to a standard power source of 120 volts (most are).
+This means a 1500-watt model is suitable for heating up to 150 square feet.
+Of course, this is assuming that you’ve hooked it up to a standard power source of 120 volts (most are).

 Warranties are something that tends to get overlooked.
 Sometimes even the most trusted brands can put out a faulty piece of equipment.
 You’ll want to make sure your heater comes with a good warranty that is straightforward and easy to use.
 Don’t be fooled when a manufacturer says, “lifetime warranty.”
 These usually come with some restrictions (often noted by the word limited in front of lifetime) and you will probably want to know what those restrictions are in advance.
 Try to aim for at least a one-year warranty.